cfoster0/simple-vq-vae/README.md

-# simple-vq-gan
+# simple-vq-vae
-Pedagogical codebase for a simplified VQGAN
+Pedagogical codebase for a simplified VQ-VAE based on attention and linear interpolation